-5.22 Over the reporting year, there was a small decrease in vacant floorspace as a percentage of commercial uses within our town and district centres.
-The biggest decrease was in Loftus.
-This resulted in a small decrease in vacant floorspace for the year.
-The vacancy rates in Redcar and Eston remain high at almost 15%.

-5.23 Table 5 shows that there are 104 vacant commercial units in the town and district centres, which is a small increase from 100 in the previous year but still less than the peak in 2015/2016.
+- 5.25 Over the reporting year, there was a small decrease in vacant floorspace as a percentage of commercial uses within our town and district centres.
+The biggest decrease was in Guisborough.
+The vacancy rates in Redcar and Eston remain high at 13.36% and 15.99% respectively. - 5.26 Table 5 shows that there are 91 vacant commercial units in the town and district centres, which is a relatively large decrease from 104 in the previous year and the lowest number since at least 2014.
 Commercial units exclude residential units.